mlflow/mlflow/docs/source/llms/tracing/index.rst

         |

-        The MLflow LlamaIndex flavor's autologging feature has a direct integration with MLflow tracing.
+        The `MLflow LlamaIndex flavor <../llama-index/index.html>`_'s autologging feature has a direct integration with MLflow tracing.
 When LlamaIndex autologging is enabled with :py:func:`mlflow.llama_index.autolog`, invocation of components such as LLMs, agents, and query/chat engines will automatically record generated traces during interactive development.

         .. code-block:: python